wp-plugins/spider-event-calendar/readme.txt

 *   Option of having different colors for each category.
 *   Filtering possibility in the front end: when clicking upon the category legend it will display events of that category only.
 *   Possibility to display multiple events for a single day.
 *   Possibility to include custom HTML, e.g. images in the event description.
-*   Possibility of displaying/hiding the category legend below the calendar.
 *   Possibility of defining the default view, as well as view options for the calendar widget.
 *   Colors and fonts of the Upcoming events widget can be customized from the widget area.
 *   Possibility to include only the events and not the calendar as whole in a list form with Upcoming Events widget.